Zero-dimensional extensions of amenable group actions: Principal and faithful extensions of amenable group actions

-\begin{lem} Let $Y$ be an array system and let $y\in Y$.
-Let $\eps>0$.
-For any finite $A\subset G$ there exists a $\delta>0$ with the following property: Let $E$ be $(A,\delta)$-invariant and $(E,C(\cdot))$ -- a disjoint, $(1\!-\!\frac{\eps}{3})$-covering quasitiling.
-Let $Q$ be a block with domain $A$.
-If $F$ is a set such that for every $y$ at least $(1-\frac{2\eps}{3})$ elements of $F$ belong to tiles of $(E,C(y))$ that are contained in $F$, then the frequency of $Q$ in $y(F)$ differs by at most $\eps$ from the average frequency of $Q$ in the blocks of $y$ determined by these tiles. \end{lem} \begin{proof} Choose $\delta$ from lemma \ref{lem:invariance} for $A$ and $\frac{\eps}{3}$.
-The frequency of $Q$ in $y(F)$ is a weighted average of its average frequency in the tiles of $(E,C(y))$ that are subsets of $F$ and its average frequency in their complement and on their boundaries.
-The latter part is not controlled (it is some number from the interval $[0,1]$), but its coefficient in the weighted average is at most $\frac{2\eps}{3}+\frac{\eps}{3}=\eps$, which concludes the proof. \end{proof} Observe that lemma \ref{lem:small_boundary} implies that the set $F$ in the above lemma can be, for instance, a sufficiently large \Fo sets.
+\end{lem} \begin{proof} Choose $\delta$ from lemma \ref{lem:large_core} for $A$ and $\frac{\eps}{3}$.
+The frequency of $Q$ in $y(F)$ is a weighted average of its average frequency in the tiles of $\CT$ that are subsets of $F$ and its average frequency in their complement and on their boundaries.
+The latter part is not controlled (it is some number from the interval $[0,1]$), but its coefficient in the weighted average is at most $\frac{2\eps}{3}+\frac{\eps}{3}=\eps$, which concludes the proof. \end{proof} Note that the set $F$ in the above lemma can be, for instance, a sufficiently large \Fo set, as implied by the following lemma: \begin{lem} Let $\CT$ be a quasitiling of $G$ and let $S$ be the union of all shapes of $\CT$.
+For any $\eps$ there exists a $\delta$ such that if $F$ is $SS^{-1},\delta)$-invariant, then the union $E$ of all the tiles of $\CT$ that lie on the boundary of $F$ satisfies the inequality $\abs{E'\cap F}<\eps\abs{F}$. \end{lem} \begin{proof} If an element $f\in F$ belongs for some $i$ to a tile $Sc$ that lies on the boundary of $F$, then $c\in S^{-1}f$, and thus $SS^{-1}f$ contains $Sc$, therefore it is not a subset of $F$.
+This means $f$ does not belong to $F_{SS^{-1}}$, and the number of such $f$ is at most $\eps\abs{F}$, which concludes the proof. \end{proof}